 We treat patients with mild, moderate, and severe scoliosis of varying curve patterns.
-Dr. Moramarco has treated patients with scoliosis Cobb angle(s) starting at 10° and up to 120°.
+Dr. Moramarco and the Scoliosis 3DC team have treated patients with scoliosis Cobb angle(s) starting at 10° and up to 120°.
 Our patients with kyphosis typically have thoracic Cobb angles ranging from 50°-85° (as measured on a lateral spinal x-ray).
-We pride ourselves on taking a proactive approach to treatment while others are ‘watching and waiting.’
-That said, it’s never too late to improve quality of life, help with pain management and halt further progression.
+We take a proactive approach to treatment while others are ‘watching and waiting.’
+That said, it’s never too late to improve quality of life, help with pain management, and halt the prospect of further progression.

 Who is a Candidate for Our Schroth Method Treatment?

-Adolescents, adults, and juveniles with idiopathic, congenital and/or neuromuscular scoliosis may all benefit from our Schroth method program.
-We also treat patients with kyphosis (with or without scoliosis), Scheuermann’s disease, and post-surgical scoliosis patients (1-year post-operation).
-Scoliosis is not one-size-fits-all, so Dr. Moramarco will recommend the best program for you or your child.
+Adolescents, adults, and some juveniles with idiopathic, congenital and/or neuromuscular scoliosis may all benefit from our Schroth method program.
+We also treat patients with kyphosis (with or without scoliosis), Scheuermann’s disease, and post-surgical scoliosis patients (1-year post-operation or with written consent from their surgeon).
+Scoliosis is not one-size-fits-all, so Dr. Moramarco will recommend the best program for you, your child or loved one.

-Who is a Candidate for the Chêneau-Gensingen Brace?
+Who is a Candidate for our Chêneau Bracing System?

-Growing children and adolescents with scoliosis are the ideal candidates for the Chêneau-Gensingen brace.
-The Gensingen brace is asymmetric and Schroth method compatible.
-It is custom-designed based on curve pattern and can address severe curves that otherwise may be recommended for surgery.
-Part-time bracing for adults may help with posture and pain (on a case-by-case basis).
-Learn why the Gensingen brace is the best brace for scoliosis.
+Most small children, adolescents and adults with scoliosis are candidates for the Chêneau-Gensingen brace.
+Our 3D asymmetric CAD/CAM designed braces are Schroth method compatible.
+Each scoliosis brace is custom-designed based on an individual’s curve pattern and it addresses severe curves that are otherwise recommended for surgery at other facilities that specialize in scoliosis.
+Part-time bracing for adults may help with stabilization, improved posture, and pain reduction (on a case-by-case basis).
+Learn why we think our bracing system is the best brace for scoliosis management,

 Who is a Candidate for the Kyphologic ® Brace?

-Growing children and adolescents with thoracic kyphosis (kyphosis, kyphoscoliosis, Scheuermann’s disease) are the best candidates for the Kyphologic® brace.
+Growing children, adolescents and adults with kyphosis, including thoracic kyphosis (kyphosis, kyphoscoliosis, Scheuermann’s disease) are candidates for the Kyphologic® brace.
 In the case of kyphoscoliosis, Dr. Marc will recommend the most appropriate brace style depending on the severity of the accompanying scoliosis.
 For adults with kyphosis, part-time bracing with the Kyphologic® brace may be appropriate to help with posture and back pain (on a case-by-case basis).

 Who is a Candidate for the Physiologic ® Brace?